 Think Broader – Test Early, Test Often: Don’t just focus on code.
 Defects occur in all work products so train your team on techniques to ferret out these defects before they create downstream impacts.

 Think Smaller: Smaller, simpler systems have higher quality.
 Break projects into smaller pieces.

 Consider an Agile Methodology: Agile drives smaller projects and more efficient teams.

 Build Stronger Teams:

 - Believers: Team members must believe project goals are achievable.

 - Motivated: Productivity improves when team members believe in the mission, enjoy what they are doing and are treated with respect

 - Highly skilled: Don’t settle on talent; stronger teams inject fewer and find more defects.
 So, train them!

-Consistent cross-training provides the flexibility to move key team members and continually improve processes.
+Employ Company-Wide, Consistent Processes: Consistent cross-training provides the flexibility to move key team members and continually improve processes.

-Quality.
-The end goal of any project.
+Quality: The end goal of any project.
 Without quality, software development project costs can skyrocket and blow a good budget quickly.
 Beautiful and lush green grass covers your yard.
 You notice a little seedling from a weed tree pop up and immediately dig it out.
 All is well with the world.